andbanman/ansible-role-ssh/README.md

 # sets DisableForwarding yes
 ```

 Most keys take first value encountered, but there are exceptions.
-The keys are
+These keys can all be listed more than once:
 **AcceptEnv, AllowGroups, AllowUsers, DenyGroups, DenyUsers, HostKey, ListenAddress, Match, Port**.

 If you import the role more than once, you can "stack" these keys by placing the config in different files under `/etc/sshd_config.d/` with `sshd_config_file`.